Pipe-Bomb/server/README.md

 ## Getting Started

-The easiest way to get Pipe Bomb up and running is using the [Docker Compose](https://github.com/Pipe-Bomb/docker) file.
+Full installation instructions for Pipe Bomb are on the [Pipe Bomb Wiki](https://pipebomb.net/wiki/installation).
 You can also directly run the Pipe Bomb server standalone using the following instructions:

 Pipe Bomb server requires Node.js 24 and FFmpeg.
 Clone the repository, then run: